gravitational/teleport/rfd/0143-external-k8s-joining.md

 ## Security Considerations

-It's important to note that this join method will be less secure than the `incluster` variant.
-This should be explicitly mentioned in documentation for this join method, and encourage the use of `incluster` where possible.
+It's important to note that this join method will be less secure than the `in_cluster` variant.
+This should be explicitly mentioned in documentation for this join method, and encourage the use of `in_cluster` where possible.

-This is because the `incluster` join method makes use of the TokenReview endpoint which performs additional checks to the validity of the token.
+This is because the `in_cluster` join method makes use of the TokenReview endpoint which performs additional checks to the validity of the token.
 This includes checking that the pod and service account listed within the JWT claims exist and are running.
 This increases the complexity of falsifying a